acifer/wikiconflict/README.md

 -----

 ## Steps of analysis:
-As the analysis is done on history of edit of a single article.
-All the steps of the analysis is done on a target wikipedia article.
-Follow the following steps to re-run the analysis:
+As the analysis is done on history of edit of a single article, all the steps of the analysis are performed on a target Wikipedia article.
+Follow the steps listed below to re-run the analysis:

-### 1.Download the Article
+### 1. Download article
-We use tokens from [WikiWho API](https://api.wikiwho.net/en/api/v1.0.0-beta/#/) to identify edited tokens, so first step requires to download all the contents of the target article.
+We use tokens from [WikiWho API](https://api.wikiwho.net/en/api/v1.0.0-beta/#/) to identify edited tokens.
+Therefore, the first step requires to download all the contents of the target article.
 Tokenised content of the article can be downloaded using the [notebook](./notebooks/1_download_rev_content.ipynb) which is saved in the `/data/content` directory for next steps of analysis.

-### 2. Ceate Change Object
+### 2. Create Change Object

 From the edited tokens downloaded in the `data/content` directory, we create change vector using the notebook [2_create_change_object-v2.ipynb](./notebooks/2_create_change_object-v2.ipynb).
-This notebook saves the identified change object in the directory `/data/change` objects
+This notebook saves the identified change object in the directory `/data/change` objects.

 ### 3. Create Change Vector

-Next step is to transform Change Objects stored in `/data/change` objects into 600 dimensional Change Vector using pre trained word vectors downloaded from [fast text](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md).
+Next step is to transform Change Objects stored in `/data/change` objects into 600 dimensional Change Vector using pre - trained word vectors downloaded from [fast text](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md).
 The notebook [3_create_change_vector-v3.ipynb](./notebooks/[3_create_change_vector-v3.ipynb]) creates different change vectors corresponding to different values of parameter, *context_length*.
 All of these change vectors are saved in /`data/change_vector` directory.
 Change vector is created from neighbouring tokens of change vectors.
-Neighbouring tokens are tokens in left and right of gap of change object.
-No of neoghbouring tokens taken from left and right of neighbour is called *context_length*.
-Using pre trained word vectors already downlaoded in `wordvectors`, we average vectors corresponding to  words in neighbouring context.
+Neighbouring tokens are tokens in left and right of the gap of change object.
+Number of neighbouring tokens taken from left and right of change object gap is called *context_length*.
+Using pre - trained word vectors already downlaoded in `wordvectors`, we average vectors corresponding to  words in neighbouring context.
 As different values of *context_length* gives differnt neighbouring tokens, we get different Change Vectors for same Change Object for different value of *context_length*.

 ### 4. Cluster and Evaluate
 Change Vectors saved in `/data/change_vector` corresponnding to different values of *context_length* is used to create DBSCAN clusters.
 These clusters are first evaluated using both intrinsic and extrinsic mechanism.
 We compare our cluster to one created by re-implementation of [Bykau. et.
 Al.](https://velgias.github.io/docs/BykauKSV15.pdf).
 DBSCAN has two parameters *eps* and *min_samples* which when combined with *context_length* gives us three paramters of our model against which we evaluate and analyse performance of our model.